Xaxis/hp-webapp-boilerplate/README.md

 3. From your project root run `npm install`.
 4. From your project root run `gulp build` to build the project.
 5. While developing you can run `gulp watch` which invokes a file watcher.
+6. Run `npm run start-server` to start the node server.